Exploring Heavy Higgs Bosons at a 100 TeV Hadron Collider within the Semi-Constrained NMSSM: Introduction

-Moreover, there are also several future high energy colliders in proposals that may give great opportunities to detect heavy Higgs, for example, the Future hadron-hadron Circular Collider (FCC-hh) at CERN \cite{Gomez-Ceballos:2013zzn} and the Super-$pp$-Collider (SppC) \cite{Gao:2021bam, CEPCStudyGroup:2018ghi} in China both of which involve construction of a 50-100 TeV $pp$ collider \cite{Hinchliffe:2015qma}.
-Besides, a muon collider with the energy of muti-TeV is also in proposal \cite{Bartosik:2020xwr, NeutrinoFactory:2002azy}.
-And numerous works have been carried out on detecting heavy Higgs at future colliders.
-In Ref. \cite{Hajer:2015gka}, $pp\to b\bar{b}H/A\to b\bar{b}\tau\tau$ and $pp\to b\bar{b}H/A\to b\bar{b}t\bar{t}$ channels at a 100-TeV $pp$-collider were studied, the exclusion limits for the heavy Higgs searches were extend the up to $M_H \sim 10\TeV$, except for the low $\tan\beta$ regions.
-In Ref. \cite{Baer:2021qxa}, $pp\to H/A \to \cino_1\tilde{\chi}^\mp_2$ at a $100$-TeV hardon collider, with the signal of $4\ell+\eslash$, was studied.
-In Ref. \cite{Han:2021udl}, at a multi-TeV muon collider the discovery potential of heavy Higgs bosons in the Two Higgs Doublet Models (2HDMs) was studied and the discrimination power among different types of 2HDMs were explored.
+The exploration of new physics phenomena, especially the detection of heavy Higgs bosons, requires colliders with higher energy.
+Future high-energy colliders, designed to exceed the capabilities of current facilities, will be able to examine these heavy particles.
+Notably, the Future hadron-hadron Circular Collider (FCC-hh) at CERN \cite{Gomez-Ceballos:2013zzn} and the Super-$pp$-Collider (SppC) \cite{Gao:2021bam, CEPCStudyGroup:2018ghi} in China are among the most ambitious projects in this direction.
+Both initiatives aim to construct a 50-100 TeV $pp$ collider \cite{Hinchliffe:2015qma}, promising a significant leap in the energy frontier and potentially uncovering phenomena beyond the SM.
+Moreover, the concept of a multi-TeV muon collider presents an innovative approach to high-energy physics experiments \cite{Bartosik:2020xwr, NeutrinoFactory:2002azy}.
+Extensive research has been conducted on the detection of heavy Higgs bosons at future colliders.
+In particular, the studies described in Ref. \cite{Hajer:2015gka} examined the $pp\to b\bar{b}H/A\to b\bar{b}\tau\tau$ and $pp\to b\bar{b}H/A\to b\bar{b}t\bar{t}$ channels at a 100 TeV $pp$ collider, and proposed pushing the exclusion limits for heavy Higgs searches up to $M_H \sim 10\TeV$, with exceptions in regions of low $\tan\beta$.
+Furthermore, the analysis in Ref. \cite{Baer:2021qxa} explored the $pp\to H/A \to \tilde{\chi}_1^0\tilde{\chi}_2^\mp$ process, revealing the $4\ell+\eslash$ signal at a 100 TeV hadron collider, demonstrating its ability to probe new supersymmetric model sectors.
+In addition, Ref. \cite{Han:2021udl} explored the potential of a multi-TeV muon collider to discover heavy Higgs bosons within Two Higgs Doublet Models (2HDMs) and assess the discriminative power among different 2HDM types.

-In this work, we study the heavy Higgs bosons from our previous work in the semi-constrained NMSSM \cite{Wang:2020tap}.
-We calculate their cross section of production and branching ratios of decay, and investigate their discovery potential in the $pp\to b\bar{b}H/A\to b\bar{b}t\bar{t}$ channel at a $100\TeV$ collider.
-We will supplement discussions about detecting in other channels later.

-The remind of this paper is listed as follows.
-In Sec.
-II, we give a brief introduction to the semi-constrained NMSSM.
-Then in Sec.
-III we show our calculations and discussions.
-Finally in Sec.
-IV, we draw our conclusions.